-- Personal illness or illness within the immediate family (as defined by the CAL-PERS health insurance regulations, including but not limited to the employee's spouse, registered domestic partner, unmarried children, including adopted child, stepchild or recognized natural child who lives with the employee in a regular parent-child relationship, parent, including in-laws, and grandparents), or for any physical incapacity resulting from causes beyond the employee's control; or - 2.
+- 1. Personal illness or illness within the immediate family including but not limited to the employee's spouse, registered domestic partner, sibling, unmarried children, including adopted child, stepchild, grandchild or recognized natural child who lives with the employee in a regular parent-child relationship, parent, including in-laws, and grandparents), or for any physical incapacity resulting from causes beyond the employee's control; or - 2.
 Enforced quarantine of the employee in accordance with community health regulations; or - 3.
 Medical appointments that cannot be scheduled during non-working hours.